InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

-A cyber insurance policy protects an enterprise for liability / loss arising out of (a) first party breaches (at the company itself and employee data (e.g., social security numbers, credit card numbers, bank account numbers, drivers’ licenses, health information or material non-public information), and (b) third party breaches (customer, vendor or other parties’ sensitive business data, health and/or data or their employees).
+A cyber insurance policy protects an enterprise from liability/loss arising out of (a) first-party breaches (at the company itself and employee data (e.g., social security numbers, credit card numbers, bank account numbers, driver’s licenses, health information or material non-public information), and (b) third party breaches (customer, vendor or other parties’ sensitive business data, health and/or data or their employees).

-Typically all types of breaches (inclusive of amounts associated with actual ransom demands and/or malware, business interruption costs, and unencryption costs are included in coverage.
-Costs to retain breach response teams (i.e., legal, forensic accountants, cyber breach coaches etc) are also included.
+Typically, all types of breaches (including amounts associated with actual ransom demands and/or malware, business interruption costs, and unencryption costs) are included in the coverage.
+Costs to retain breach response teams (i.e., legal, forensic accountants, cyber breach coaches etc.) are also included.

 Programs are structured around helping a company respond, recover and restore the business to protect against the costs associated with an attack.